Porfell Wildlife Park

 History, tourist information, and nearby accommodation

-Portfell has been designed to create an 'un-zoo' environment, where animal areas are designed for their own special needs.
-The whole concept is provide a living attraction, where visitors can get close to animals, pet and feed them, and generally gain a better appreciation of the various species.
+Porfell has been designed to create an 'un-zoo' environment, where animal areas are designed for their own special needs.
+The whole concept is to provide a living attraction, where visitors can get close to animals, pet and feed them, and generally gain a better appreciation of the various species.
 The concept can be summed up in three words; education, conservation, and entertainment.

 Not all animals come from endangered species, though some do, like the Black lemurs.
 Other favourite animals include zebra, capybara, coatis, owls, ring-tailed lemurs and brown lemurs.
 See family favourites like the meerkats, monkeys, and giant leopard tortoises.

-Though most of the animals at Portfell are mammals, there are also birds to enjoy, such as the colourful macaws and kookaburras.
+Though most of the animals at Porfell are mammals, there are also birds to enjoy, such as the colourful macaws and kookaburras.
 These are just a few highlight species, there are always new animals arriving!

-Other features at Portfell include an area of ancient woodlands, where boardwalks take you deep into a natural world of ash, oak, beech, and coppiced alder and willow.
+Other features at Porfell include an area of ancient woodlands, where boardwalks take you deep into a natural world of ash, oak, beech, and coppiced alder and willow.
 Learn about the species of trees, plants, and animals that make their home here.

-One of the newest areas is a replica of a Maasai village, showing ow animals and humans coexist in frica's Great Rift Valley.
+One of the newest areas is a replica of a Maasai village, showing ow animals and humans coexist in Africa's Great Rift Valley.
 Traditional Maasai huts were built with traditional tools and materials, and huts hold typical Maasai clothing, crafts, and displays on the tribe's cultural heritage.
 Zebra, ostrich, and eland wander freely around and through the village, just as they do in the Maasai's homeland.
 The purpose of this village area is to show first-hand how the Maasai respect and live in harmony with the natural world.

 About Porfell Wildlife Park

 Address: Trecangate, Lanreath, Cornwall, England, PL14 4RE